Skip to content

 git clone https://github.com/TACC/tissue-data-explorer.git

-1. On a machine with this project's GitHub repo, build the images.
-You may need to update the platforms specified in docker-compose.yaml to fit the platform of your production server.
+3. Build the images.
+The build script as currently configured will create the production build for the linux/amd64 and linux/arm64 platforms.
+If neither of those platforms meet your needs, then you will need to update the platforms specified in docker-compose.yaml to fit the platform of your production server.
 See the Docker Compose documentation for more information.

 docker push {username}/tissue-data-explorer-display:{tag}